LindySez | Recipes

 Instructions

-• Marinate the Chicken - Combine the vinegar, brown sugar, lime juice, red curry paste, and crushed red peppers in a large zip-top bag.
+• Marinate the Chicken - Combine the vinegar, brown sugar, lime juice, curry paste, and crushed red peppers in a large zip-top bag.
 Squish around to mix well.
-Add the chicken, press to remove as much air as possible, seal and allow to sit and marinate for 15 minutes. (if leaving for more than 15 minutes, please put in the refrigerator, but don't marinate too long or the meat will become too mushy)
+Add the chicken, press to remove as much air as possible, seal, and allow to sit and marinate for 15 minutes. (if leaving for more than 15 minutes, please put in the refrigerator, but don't marinate too long or the meat will become too mushy)

 • Remove the chicken from the bag, reserving the marinade.
-Heat the oil in a large skillet or wok; add the chicken and stir-fry for about 3 minutes, add the onion and carrot; continue to stir-fry for 2 minutes then add the mushrooms.
-Stir-fry for 3 minutes; add the marinade along with the coconut milk, fish sauce, and Sriracha.
-Bring to a boil, reduce heat and simmer for 3 minutes.
-Taste and adjust for heat and salt.
+Heat the oil in a large skillet or wok; add the chicken and stir-fry for about 3 minutes, add the onion and; continue to stir-fry for 2 minutes then add the mushrooms, if using.

 • To Serve - Place the noodles in the bottom of a deep bowl.
 Split the chicken, vegetables, and broth evenly over the top.
-Top with bean sprouts, cilantro, green onions, and peanuts.
+Top with bean sprouts, carrots, cilantro, green onions, and peanuts.
 Add a lime wedge for color and flavor.

 Nutrition